Alemagou Mykonos

 Mykonos is the master public hub for the guide.
-Use this page when you still need to choose the right district, understand which lane the island should use, and decide whether the trip is town-first, dinner-first, beach-first, or hotel-first.
+Use this page when you still need to choose the right area, understand which trip shape fits the island, and decide whether the trip is town-first, dinner-first, beach-first, or hotel-first.

 Start here when the Mykonos trip is still open.
-Districts shape the lane, guides shape the stay, and category grids help only after the island direction is already clear.
+Areas shape the trip, guides shape the stay, and category grids help only after the island direction is already clear.

-Best when the trip shape is still open and you need the right Mykonos lane before individual picks.
+Best when the trip shape is still open and you need the right Mykonos area before individual picks.

 Best when you want the weekend, meals, and hotel base collapsed into a cleaner order of decisions.